-KJAZ went on the air on August 1, 1959, claiming to be the nation’s first commercial station carrying only jazz music.
-The founders were Dave Larsen and Pat Henry (BARHOF 2006), who had played jazz records on Oakland station KROW in the 1940’s and ran KJAZ for years with a keen personal sense of what was “in” and what wasn’t.
+KJAZ went on the air on August 1, 1959, becoming the first commercial Bay Area station to exclusively play jazz music.
+The founders were Los Angeles radio promotional veteran Dave Larsen and Pat Henry, who had played jazz records on Oakland station KROW, starting in the 1940’s, and had been named “Jazz Broadcaster of the Year” by Metronome Magazine in 1956.
+After buying out Larsen a year later, Henry ran KJAZ for years with a keen personal sense of what was “in” and what wasn’t.

 The station’s original transmitter site and studios were on Telegraph Avenue in Berkeley, with additional studios in the then-new South Shore Shopping Center in Alameda.